Find out how dozens of schools are maximizing the power of Educational Technology in their schools

 EdTech by Design: A Concise Guide for School Decision-Makers

 EdTech by Design: A Concise Guide for School Decision-Makers is a user friendly and practical guide for developing a cogent EdTech program for your school.
-The authors suggest a “backward design” approach that bases the development of the school’s EdTech approach on clearly articulated educational goals.
-Drawing on an analysis of educational literature, extensive experience in school administration and leadership development, and cutting edge expertise in EdTech use and training, the authors walk school decision-makers through the planning and implementation process, including:
+Drawing on an analysis of educational literature, extensive experience in school administration and leadership development, and cutting edge expertise in EdTech use and training, the authors walk school decision-makers through the planning and implementation process.

 About the Authors

 Stanley Peerless received rabbinical ordination from Yeshiva University, and a Masters of Education from Xavier University.
 He served as a Jewish day school principal in the United States and Canada for 18 years, primarily at the Hillel Academy of Dayton and the Hebrew Academy of Montreal.
 Since moving to Israel, Rabbi Peerless has been involved extensively in providing professional development for school leaders as the Director of the Center for Jewish School Leadership of Bar Ilan University’s Lookstein Center for Jewish Education in the Diaspora and as the coordinator of the Tal Am School Leadership Institutes.
 As a founding partner in JETS, he has also been involved in distance learning and online curriculum writing.
 In addition to a number of articles on educational topics, Rabbi Peerless has authored several books including Studies on the Haggadah from the Teachings of Nechama Leibowitz, To Study and to Teach: The Methodology of Nechama Leibowitz, and the Veshinantem Mishnah Program.
 He has conducted professional development workshops on a variety of topics in Israel, North America, and England.